biosustain/cell-factory-design-course/_episodes/01-Getting-started.md

 ---
-title: "Getting started"
+title: "1.
+Getting started"
-teaching: 15 min
+teaching: 15
-exercises: 10 min
+exercises: 15
 questions:
 - How can I get started with metabolic models?
 objectives: